 However, as suggested in the title of the licence, it is a ‘Private’ licence and is purely for private flying only — not commercial operations that lead to remuneration.

 The practical side of the training progresses from general handling, to circuits and finally navigation.

 1. Students firstly learn about the controls and the effects they have on the aircraft.

 You’ll master the skills of climbing, descending & turning.
 The training consists of at least of 45 hours training: 25 hours with an instructor, 10 hours solo.
-Most students will take longer than the minimum 45 hours, with averages varying from school to school — be sure to check this average out when considering flight schools.
+Most students will take longer than the minimum 45 hours, with averages varying from school to school.
+Be sure to check this average out when considering flight schools.

-2. Students then proceed to complete several ‘circuits’.
+2. Students complete several ‘circuits’.

 These are essentially small rectangles flown around your home airfield, consisting of a taking off, en-route and landing section.
 In practising this you’ll perfect all phases of a flight before you solo.

 3. Finally, students move onto navigational & instrument training.

 During this time you accumulate a number of solo hours — including completing a 150 mile trip, and landing at two other aerodromes other than their base (all solo).

 The practical training is accompanied by ground briefings from your flight school.
 Your instructor will usually fully brief you before every flight, and aim to answer any questions you might have.